-On March 25, 2024 the Mayor and City Council of the City of El Paso (the "City") passed the extension of Emergency Ordinance No. 019333 "Authorizing the City Manager to Assign Personnel and Resources to Assist in Addressing the Humanitarian and Public Safety Crisis Resulting from a Mass Migration through the City of El Paso".
+On July 1, 2024, the Mayor and City Council of the City of El Paso (the "City") passed Emergency Ordinance No. 019333 "Authorizing the City Manager to Assign Personnel and Resources to Assist in Addressing the Humanitarian and Public Safety Crisis Resulting from a Mass Migration through the City of El Paso".